metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 To generate an ETL file use "Windows Performance Recorder" which is part of same package in either Windows SDK or Windows ADK.

-Other two (less useful) methods are described in 2 sections that follow in this guide.
+Other two (less useful) methods are described in two sections that follow in this guide.

 - [Windows Performance Analyzer Intro][intro wpa]
 - [Windows Performance Analyzer reference][ref wpa]